What is serpentovirus (nidovirus)?

-• Nidovirus is a RNA virus that can infect pythons and other reptiles.
+• Serpentovirus (Nidovirus) is a RNA virus that can infect pythons and other reptiles.

 • Readily transmitted from snake to snake via oral secretions, nasal secretions, feces, and contaminated materials.
 The virus can potentially become aerosolized.